ThomasWilliamWallace/GangstersOrganisedCrimeInstructions/README.md

 ```
 3. Save, and rename the file to gangsters.bat
 4. Create a shortcut to the gangsters.bat, and move the shortcut to your desktop
-5. Double click the bat file to start gangsters.
+5. Double click the bat file to start gangsters